taylordotfish/pyrcb/README.md

 Returns whether or not the IRC bot is connected to the IRC server.
 If you need infinite loops, use `while bot.is_alive():` instead of `while True:`, so the loop will stop when connection to the server is lost.

+### Instance Attributes
+These attributes should (generally) not be modified.

+`IrcBot.hostname`
+The hostname of the IRC server.

+`IrcBot.port`
+The port of the IRC server.

+`IrcBot.channels`
+A list of channels the bot is in.

+`IrcBot.nickname`
+The nickname of the bot.